carpentries-incubator/R-ecology-lesson/episodes/00-introduction-r-rstudio.Rmd

 Next time you open RStudio, you can click that 3D cube icon, and you will see options to open existing projects, like the one you just made.

 One of the benefits to using RStudio Projects is that they automatically set the **working directory** to the top-level folder for the project.
 The working directory is the folder where R is working, so it views the location of all files (including data and scripts) as being relative to the working directory.
 You may come across scripts that include something like `setwd("/Users/YourUserName/MyCoolProject")`, which directly sets a working directory.
-This is usually much less portable, since that specific directory might not be found on someone else's computer.
+This is usually much less portable, since that specific directory might not be found on someone else's computer (they probably don't have the same username as you).
 Using RStudio Projects means we don't have to deal with manually setting the working directory.

 There are a few settings we will need to adjust to improve the reproducibility of our work.
 Go to your menu bar, then click Tools → Global Options to open up the Options window.

 ![*RStudio Global Options*](fig/rstudio_settings.png)

 Make sure your settings match those highlighted in yellow.
 We don't want RStudio to store the current status of our R session and reload it the next time we start R. This might sound convenient, but for the sake of reproducibility, we want to start with a clean, empty R session every time we work.
 That means that we have to record everything we do into scripts, save any data we need into files, and store outputs like images as files.
 We want to get used to everything we generate in a single R session being *disposable*.
-We want our scripts to be able to regenerate anything we need, any time we need it.
+We want our scripts to be able to regenerate things we need, other than "raw materials" like data.

 ## Organizing your project directory

-Using a consistent folder structure across all your projects will help keep a growing project organized, and make it easy to find files in the future.
-This is especially beneficial if you are working on multiple projects.
+Using a consistent folder structure across all your new projects will help keep a growing project organized, and make it easy to find files in the future.
+This is especially beneficial if you are working on multiple projects, since you will know where to look for particular kinds of files.

 We will use a basic structure for this workshop, which is often a good place to start, and can be extended to meet your specific needs.
 Here is a diagram describing the structure: